CALM Essay Contest

 Where: Ontario Classrooms

-During March 2019, AgScape will celebrate Canadian Agriculture Literacy Month (CALM) by running its first-ever written or video essay contest.
+During March 2020, AgScape will celebrate Canadian Agriculture Literacy Month (CALM) by running its 2nd annual written or video essay contest.
 This contest will be open to Ontario students in Grades 7-12.

 AgScape encourages students to describe how agriculture impacts their daily life and how it will feed the world’s growing population.